jtlapp/kysely-code-sync/README.md

 The `check-synced-code` command compares designated blocks of code in your repo with corresponding code in the Kysely repo.
 These are blocks of code that you have copied from Kysely to implement or test your Kysely extension.
 Remember to include copyright notices.

-Make sure that any code you want synchronized with Kysely is in a directory listed in the `copyDirs` configuration key.
+Make sure that any code you want synchronized with Kysely is in a directory listed in the `localSyncDirs` configuration key.
 The code can also be within a nested directory.

 In a comment at the start of the file, include the words `SYNC WITH <URL>`, where `<URL>` is the GitHub URL for the file that contains the code you copied from.
 This can be either a "blob" URL or a "raw" URL. `SYNC WITH` must be uppercase.